mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 MaxScale write a number of log files in the log directory within MaxScale home directory.
 The default option for these is that the grow continually, it is recommended that periodically the log files are rotated.
 This will close the current log file and open a new one with a new name.
 The log file names use a sequence number which is incremented each time the logs are rotated.

 It is possible to rotate just a single log file, using the flush log command and the name of the log to flush.
-The names that are recognised by MaxAdmin are error, message, trace or debug.
+The names that are recognized by MaxAdmin are error, message, trace or debug.

     MaxScale> flush log message
     MaxScale>